Drewisatlas/module-two-museum-review-app/README.md

 Museum show page should show:
 #done 1.)
 Museum info
 **Today** 2.)
 Average Rating
-**Today** 3.) three most recent reviews
+#done 3.) three most recent reviews

 #dry
-There needs to be a way to get to museums for the login page
+There needs to be a way to get to museums from the login page and we need to build out the log in page